PPierzc/hive/README.md

 This command allows Hive to index and analyze the content of the specified files or directories, making them searchable within your knowledge base.

 #### Supported File Types
-Hive currently supports only Markdown files.
+Hive currently supports only Markdown and PDF files.
 Support for other file types is coming soon!

 ### Searching the Knowledge Base
 To perform a semantic search within your knowledge base, use the search command along with your prompt: